 Our intimate 119 seat Players Theatre is a great venue for a wide variety of performing arts, with music from Opera to Jazz and plays from Shakespeare to Pantomime.
 We are also the venue for Thame’s only regular cinema.

-This page carries a full list of ‘what’s on‘ at the Players Theatre.
+All ‘live’ shows are listed in the panel to the right.
 You can ensure you don’t miss any of our shows and be the first to know what’s coming to The Players Theatre, Thame by joining our emailing list.
 See the box to the top right.

 Tickets for most ’live’ shows can be purchased online where you see the TicketSource image.

 Tickets are also available from Tickets Anywhere in Greyhound Walk, Thame.
 Phone 01844 217228

 The Players Theatre, Nelson Street, Thame, Oxfordshire, OX9 2DP

 Thame Players are quite simply one of the finest amateur theatre companies in the country.
 That’s why, despite my regular work at Oxford Playhouse, I travel from Oxford and try not to miss their work.
 That’s why, too, every effort should be made to help this treasure house of local theatre continue developing for the enjoyment and education of local people.”
 Gwilym Scourfield, Old Marston, Oxford